jehogit/merging-pulling-exercise/README.md

 - You know enough of vi or vim to edit, move around in, save, and quit files.

 ## Learning Objectives
+When you finish this exercise, you will be able to...

-- Clone a repository you would like to contribute
+- Fork a repository you would like to contribute to
+- Clone a forked repository to your local hard drive
-- Create a new branch
+- Create a new branch (via CLI and GitHub web interface)
 - Make a pull request
 - Resolve merge conflicts

 ## Instructor: